Elearnmarkets - Financial Market Learning

 3. CARE

-It is one of the five partners of international rating agency called ARC Ratings.
+It is one of the five partners of an international rating agency called ARC Ratings.

 Conclusion

-The analysis made by these rating agencies provide the investor with valuable insights which facilitates their decision to further research and examine the opportunities and risks attached to these investment securities.
+The analysis made by these rating agencies provide the investor with valuable insights which facilitate their decision to further research and examine the opportunities and risks attached to these investment securities.

 The analysis with regards to countries, sectors, and classes of securities provides valuable insights to investors in making their investment decision.